 Various treatment resources exist for people who are seeking help.

 - PMG Behavioral Health specializes in substance use

 - Guadalupe Psychiatric and Mental Health Services provides treatment and care to patients seeking counseling.

 - Four Winds Behavioral Health is a treatment center for drug and alcohol abuse.

 Though these resources are available, barriers include knowledge and finances.
 Almost 70% of New Mexicans do not know that the Good Samaritan Law protects them if they seek medical help in the event of an overdose.
 They might not seek help for fear of legal consequences.
 Additionally, the inability to pay for treatment keeps some people away from the help they need.

 In 2004, the Legislative session initiated the Behavioral Health Collaborative to respond to the mental health and poverty issues in the state.
 The goal was, and still is, to create an environment that encourages the prevention and reduction of mental illness and substance abuse.
 The initiative also seeks to help those getting behavioral health treatment to participate in and enjoy their community.

 Some initial problems with the reform include structure, participation, and collaboration.
 According to research, the state did not have enough resources to support the program, and insufficient communication meant that community tensions were exacerbated rather than ameliorated.

-Though challenges exist, the introduction of the Behavioral Health Collaborative reveal an attempt to improve mental health among New Mexicans.
+Though challenges exist, the introduction of the Behavioral Health Collaborative reveals an attempt to improve mental health among New Mexicans.
 The process of mutual learning and discovery has begun in the city of Rio Rancho.